darnstrom/LinearMPC.jl/docs/src/index.md

 ```
 where an $\textcolor{purple}{\text{objective}}$ is minimized , subject to a $\textcolor{blue}{\text{dynamical system}}$ that is simulated over a horizon $N$, $\textcolor{red}{\text{starting from}}$ an estimate $\hat{x}$ of the current state.
 Additionally, $\textcolor{green}{\text{constraints}}$ like actuator limits and state constraints are accounted for.
 The objective is comprised by the deviation of an output $y= Cx$ from a reference value $r$, the control effort ($u^T R u$) , and the change of the control action $\Delta u^T R_r \Delta u$.

-LinearMPC.jl generates a _condensed_ problem by eliminating the equality constraint from the dynamics.
-The resuliting optimization problem is a dense Quadratic Program (QP). *LinearMPC.jl* uses the QP sovler [DAQP](https://github.com/darnstrom/daqp), a dual active-set solver that has been specialized to solved such problems.
+LinearMPC.jl generates a _condensed_ problem by eliminating the equality constraint.
+The resuliting optimization problem is a dense _Quadratic Program_ (QP). **LinearMPC.jl** uses the QP sovler [DAQP](https://github.com/darnstrom/daqp), a dual active-set solver that has been specialized to solved such problems.

-One can also explicitly express the solution map problem as a piecewise affine function over polyhedral regions. *LinearMPC.jl* supports the computation of such explicit solutions by interfacing the multi-parameteric QP solver [ParametricDAQP.jl](https://github.com/darnstrom/ParametricDAQP.jl.)
+The solution map for the optimization problem is a piecewise affine function over polyhedral regions. **LinearMPC.jl** supports the computation of such explicit solutions by interfacing the multi-parameteric QP solver [ParametricDAQP.jl](https://github.com/darnstrom/ParametricDAQP.jl.)

 ## Why LinearMPC.jl?
 * Code generation of **high-performant**, **allocation-free**, **library-free**, and **lightweight** C-code that can be embedded on _any_ micro controller.
-* State-of-the computation of explicit solutions (**~100x** faster than other software packages)
+* State-of-the-art computation of explicit solutions (**~100x** faster than other software packages)
 * Tools to determine **real-time certificates** of the complexity of the solver, allowing for MPC in with guarantees on the memory and computationala requirements before deploying the solver.

 ## Why not LinearMPC.jl?